JulioJu/medicalCentre/README.md

         Done
         * See also https://mongoosejs.com/docs/validation.html
         * See also errors types
+        * Handle in Angular form
     * Custom object with ``{ e.error_message_origin: 'back'}`` with HTTP error 400
         * Only for baremongo error, check only mandatory parameters.
         * Not very well idea, should use Mongodb Schema instead, but Mongoose Validation is more powerful, more capabilities and definitions are more clear.
+        * Not handle in Angular Front
     * => See also
         * ./back/app/entities/abstract/abstract.baremongo.service.ts
         * ./back/app/entities/abstract/abstract.mongoose.service.ts